3DPrintDemon/CanBus_Troubleshooting/README.md

 `Found canbus_uuid=3754cb7564f3, Application: Klipper`

-Copy the UUID shown in YOUR termninal to the correct MCU section in the selected .cfg file for the printer to use.
+Copy the UUID shown in YOUR terminal to the correct MCU section in the selected .cfg file for the printer to use.